ORNL-TechInt/hpss-crawler/RefMan.md

   'db2 +p -tv'

             $ db2 -x "select 'grant select on table ' || rtrim(tabschema) || '.' ||
-                rtrim(tabname) || ' to user hpssic' from syscat.tables
+                rtrim(tabname) || ' to user hpssic;' from syscat.tables
                 where tabschema = 'HPSS'" | db2 +p -tv

-  If you would prefer to only grant the user access to the tables the crawler actually accesses, those tables are show in the following list.
+  If you would prefer to only grant the user access to the tables the crawler actually accesses, those tables are listed below.
 You would need to issue the following command on each of these tables.

              $ GRANT SELECT ON TABLE _tablename_ TO USER hpssic